telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-column-headers.md

 ## Targeting the GridViewHeaderCell element

-In order to style all RadGridView cells of an application, you should create an appropriate style targeting the __GridViewCell__ element.
+In order to style all RadGridView cells of an application, you should create an appropriate style targeting the __GridViewHeaderCell__ element.

 You have two options: